2 Exploring Candy database

 Figure 2.7: Table Pralines.

-1. What is the average number of praline types per box?
-For this you have to divide the total number of records in the table Box details by the total number of box types.
-So \(\frac{84}{18}= 4.7\).
+Divide the total number of records in the BoxDetails table by the total number of box types: 8418=4.7.

 2. What is the average number of box types per order?
-This can be calculated from the total number of order rows divided by the total number of orders.
-So \(\frac{1537}{784} = 2.0\).

-2.2 Security and macros
+2.2 Security and Macros

 Figure 2.8: Security warning on opening of a database with macros.

-Click in the area with the security alert on the buttonEnable Content.
+Click the Enable Content button in the area with the security alert.

-Move database to a trusted location
+Move Database to a Trusted Location

-Choose File > Options > Trust Center > Trust Center Settings… > Trusted Locations > Add new location….
+Go to File > Options > Trust Center > Trust Center Settings… > Trusted Locations > Add new location….

 Figure 2.9: Dialog box Microsoft Office trusted location.

-In the example the folder C:\temp is added as a trusted location.
+In this example, the folder C:\temp is added as a trusted location.

-Choose File > Options > Trust Center > Trust Center Settings… > Macro Settings
+Go to File > Options > Trust Center > Trust Center Settings… > Macro Settings

 Figure 2.10: Dialog box Trust Center.

-2.3 Exploring database
+2.3 Exploring the Database

 Figure 2.11: Access with the Snoopy database with opened group Tables.

-• - unfolding group pane
+• - expand a group pane

-• - folding group pane
+• - collapse a group pane

-• - folding navigation pane
+• - collapse the navigation pane

-• - unfolding navigation pane
+• - expand the navigation pane

 Figure 2.12: Document window with the Customers and Orders tables in tabs.